 - a.
 DOT&E may place any program or system on the DOT&E Oversight List for OT&E or LFT&E oversight at any time. - b.
-DOT&E maintains the DOT&E Oversight List continuously online at https://extranet.dote.osd.mil/oversight/ (Common Access Card required). - c.
+DOT&E maintains the DOT&E Oversight List continuously online at https://extranet.dote.osd.mil/oversight/ (requires login with a Common Access Card). - c.
 The DOT&E Oversight List is unclassified.
 Classified and sensitive programs that are placed on DOT&E oversight will be identified directly to their MDAs. - d.
-Major Defense Acquisition Programs (MDAPs) on DOT&E oversight include those programs that meet the statutory definition of 10 U.S.C.
-2430 (Reference (n)), and those that are designated by the DOT&E as MDAPs for the purposes of OT&E under the authority of paragraph (a)(2)(B) of 10 U.S.C.
-139 (Reference (n)).
+The DOT&E Oversight List is the list of Major Defense Acquisition Programs (MDAPs) on DOT&E oversight.
+MDAPs on DOT&E oversight include those programs that meet the statutory definition of 10 U.S.C.
+2430 (Reference (g)), and those that are designated by the DOT&E as MDAPs for the purposes of OT&E under the authority of paragraph (a)(2)(B) of 10 U.S.C.
+139 (Reference (g)).
 The latter programs are not MDAPs for any other purpose. - e.
-Unless specifically waived, the test-related documentation that is required for MDAP programs will be required for all programs on the DOT&E Oversight List, including submission of Defense Intelligence Agency or DoD Component-validated System Threat Assessment Reports, TEMPs, OTPs, LFTPs, and reporting of test results. - f.
+Unless specifically waived, the test-related documentation that is required for MDAP programs will be required for all programs on the DOT&E Oversight List, including submission of Defense Intelligence Agency or DoD Component-validated System Threat Assessment Reports, TEMPs, OTPs, Live Fire Test Plans (LFTPs), and reporting of test results. - f.
 Force protection equipment (including non-lethal weapons) will be subject to DOT&E oversight, as determined by DOT&E. The DOT&E will approve required LFTPs and/or live fire strategies for such systems. - g.
-Increments of capability and other alterations that materially change system performance and alterations that pose substantial risk (if they fail) of degrading fielded military capabilities will be tested operationally.
+Capability upgrades, other alterations that materially change system performance, and alterations that pose substantial risk of degrading fielded military capabilities (if they fail) will be tested operationally.
 Product improvements or upgrades to system survivability will also be tested and evaluated. - h.
 The DOT&E Oversight List will identify programs grouped for coordinated or synchronized testing.